Wall Street Breakfast: Weighing In On The Crude Crisis

 Tesla tops expectations despite shutdowns

-Tesla (NASDAQ:TSLA) shares soared 12% AH as the EV maker revealed the production of almost 103K vehicles and deliveries of approximately 88.4K (12.2K Model S/X vehicles and 76.2K Model 3/Ys) to mark its best Q1 ever.
+Tesla (TSLA) shares soared 12% AH as the EV maker revealed the production of almost 103K vehicles and deliveries of approximately 88.4K (12.2K Model S/X vehicles and 76.2K Model 3/Ys) to mark its best Q1 ever.
 The consensus analyst mark was for 79.9K deliveries after a series of recent downward revisions to account for the coronavirus impact.
 Tesla also said that its Model Y production started in January and deliveries began in March, significantly ahead of schedule.

 Since the start of the COVID-19 crisis, Corona has been the punchline of jokes and memes.
-Now, Grupo Modelo (OTC:GPMCF), which is part of brewing giant AB InBev (NYSE:BUD), has stopped producing Corona beer.
+Now, Grupo Modelo (OTC:GPMCF), which is part of brewing giant AB InBev (BUD), has stopped producing Corona beer.
 The move is not associated with the drink's name, but the business was rather deemed non-essential under a Mexican government order.
-In the U.S., Grupo Modelo is distributed by Constellation Brands (NYSE:STZ).
+In the U.S., Grupo Modelo is distributed by Constellation Brands (STZ).

 What else is happening...